hakeemadli/CRUD-API-with-Flask/README.md

    flask run --host = <your-ip-addr> --port= <your-available-port>
    ```
-3. API will be available at `http://localhost: port`
+3. API will be available at `http://localhost:port`

 ## Notes
 - The API uses a local JSON file for data persistence